aridjayarecipes/cutesrecipes.web.app/content/post/2594-recipe-of-speedy-banana-cake.md

 - "1/2 cup groundnutsoptional"
 recipeinstructions:
 - "Measure ingredients, prep your baking pan and preheat oven to 360°."
-- "Cream sugar and magarine together until it&#39;s fluffy."
+- "Cream sugar and magarine together until it's fluffy."
 - "Add in eggs one at a time until thoroughly mixed."
 - "Mash the bananas, add it to the mixture and mix together."
 - "Add in the extracts."